© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cadair Berwyn, round cairn on N ridge of is a scheduled monument protected by Cadw under reference DE297.
 View the official record →

-Cadair Berwyn is a round cairn situated on the northern ridge of Berwyn in Denbighshire, Wales, dating to the Prehistoric period.
+Cadair Berwyn is a round cairn located on the north ridge of Berwyn in Denbighshire, Wales, dating to the Prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE297.

 Cadair Berwyn, round cairn on N ridge of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cadair Berwyn, round cairn on N ridge of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE297.